Metallion/blues_jam_in_sonic_pi/README.md

-A simple blues jam coded in Sonic Pi.
+Just a bunch of messing around with Sonic Pi.

 http://sonic-pi.net